maximthomas/blazewall/README.md

 ### Configure **user-service**

-User service could use different database types for the different realms.
-Current version supports only MongoDB.
+The current version of the user service could supports only MongoDB.
-You can configure **user-service** using yaml file.
+You can configure **user-service** using an yaml file.
-There are connection setting for each realm in the yaml file.
+There are connection settings for each realm in the yaml file.
-You can find sample configuration in [user-config-test.yaml](./user-service/config/user-config-test.yaml)
+You can find a configuration sample in [user-config-test.yaml](./user-service/config/user-config-test.yaml)

 Create `user-config.yaml` file: